-PARTICULARS OF FINANCIAL DEBT

-1 TOTAL AMOUNT Disbursed Amount INR 150,00,000/-

-OF DEBT Date of Disbursement - 02.11.2018

-GRANTED AND

-DATE OF

-DISBURSEMENT

-2 AMOUNT The brief facts of the case are as follows:

-CLAIMED TO BE 1.
-The financial creditor, Standard Capital

-IN DEFAULT AND Markets Ltd. is a public limited company

-THE DATE ON incorporate under the Companies Act,

-WHICH THE 1956 having its registered office at Unit

-DEFAULT No. G-17, Krishna Apra Business Square,

-OCCURRED Netaji Subhash Place, Pitampura, Maurya

-(ATTACH THE Enclave, New Delhi - 110034.

-WORKINGS FOR -

-THE Private Ltd., is a public limited company

-COMPUTATION incorporated under the Companies Act,
+PARTICULARS OF FINANCIAL DEBT 1 TOTAL AMOUNT Disbursed Amount - INR 150,00,00,000/- OF DE ЕВТ Date of Disbursement - 02.11.2018 GRANT TED A ND DATE OF DISBURSEMENT 2 AMOU NT - The brief facts of the case are as follows: CLAIM ED TO BE 1.
+The financial creditor, Standard Capital IN DEFAULT AND Markets Ltd. is a public limited company THE DATE ON incorporate under the Companies Act, WHICE T T HE 1956 having its registered office at Unit DEFAULT 1 No. G-17, Krishna Apra Business Square, OCCURRED Netaji Subhash Place, Pitampura, Maurya (ATTAC CH T HE Enclave, New Delhi - 110034.

+CP(IB)-81/ND/2025

-OF AMOUNT AND interprinted wheet are companies rich
+COMPUTATION OF AMOUNT AND DAYS OF DEFAULT IN TABULAR FORM)

-DAYS OF 1956 and is engaged in the business of

-DEFAULT IN construction and real estate.

-TABULAR FORM) 3.
-In 2018, Veer Chemicals Pvt.
-Ltd.

-("Veer") approached Sammaan Capital

-Ltd. (previously known as Indiabulls

-Housing Finance) ("SCL") seeking loan

-facilities to carry out construction

-activities and for building residential

-projects.

-After accepting Veer's request for loans, SCL issued a Sanction Letter to Veer for

-- the loan as requested.
-A copy of the

-Sanction Letter issued by Sammaan

-Capital Ltd. to Veer Chemicals Pvt.
-Ltd.

-are annexed herewith and marked as

-Annexure P-3.

-5. Pursuant to the Sanction Letter, on

-30.10.2018, SCL and Veer executed a

-Loan Agreement for an amount of Rs.

-150,00,00,000/ A copy of the Loan

-Agreement dated 30.10.2018 executed

-between Sammaan Capital Ltd. and Veer

-Chemicals Pvt.
-Ltd. is annexed herewith

-and marked as Annexure P-4 .

-6. As per the terms of the Loan Agreement,

-Veer was obligated to make quarterly

-1 payments towards the interest component

-of the loan and payments towards principal were to be made on a six-monthly basis.
-Veer had assured SCL that the payments towards the loans would be made on a timely basis and no defaults would be committed by Veer.

-- Pursuant to Veer's request for disbursement, on 02.11.2018, SCL disbursed a total amount of Rs.
-150,00,00,000/- to Veer. - 8.
-In support of the Loan, the Corporate Debtor and its other sister concerns executed a Memorandum of Entry on 28.11.2020, creating a first-ranking mortgage in favour of SCL with respect to land admeasuring 66.1326 acres (approx.) Village Sohna and situated in Mohammedpur Gujjar, Tehsil Sohna, District Gurgaon, Haryana ("Security Lands").
-A copy of the Memorandum of Entry dated 28.11.2020 is annexed herewith and marked as Annexure P-5. - 9.
-Further, the Corporate Debtor and its sister concerns also executed a Deed of Hypothecation in favour of SCL, thereby creating a first-ranking charge over the receivables arising from the Security, of Lands.
-A copy of the Deed 28.11.2020 Hypothecation dated is annexed herewith and marked as Annexure P-6. - 10.On 01.10.2020, SCL and Veer executed an Addendum Agreement to the Loan Agreement, whereby the tenure of the Loan Agreement availed by Veer were extended till 05.10.2025.
-Further, the of initial understanding quarterly payments towards interest and 6-monthly payments towards principal were modified to a uniform system of quarterly payments towards both principal and interest.
-A copy of the Addendum Agreement dated 01.10.2020 are annexed herewith and marked as Annexure P-7.
+- WORKINGS FOR 2.
+The Corporate Debtor, Veer Chemicals Pvt.
+Ltd. is a public limited company incorporated under the Companies Act, 1956 and is engaged in the business of construction and real estate. - 3.
+In 2018, the Corporate Debtor approached Sammaan Capital Ltd. (previously known as Indiabulls Housing Finance) ("SCL") seeking loan facilities to carry out construction activities and for building residential projects. - 4.
+After accepting the Corporate Debtor's request for loans, SCL issued a Sanction Letter to the Corporate Debtor for the loans as requested.
+A copy of the Sanction Letter issued by Sammaan Capital Ltd. to the Corporate Debtor are annexed herewith and marked as Annexure P-3. - 5.
+Pursuant to the Sanction Letter, on 30.10.2018, SCL and the Corporate Debtor executed a Loan Agreement for an amount of Rs.
+150,00,00,000/-.
+A copy of the Loan Agreement executed between Sammaan Capital Ltd. and the Corporate Debtor is herewith and annexed marked Annexure P-4. - 6.
+Pursuant to the Corporate Debtor's request for disbursement, on 02.11.2018, SCL disbursed a total amount of 150,00,00,000/- to the Corporate Debtor. - 7.
+As per the terms of the Loan Agreement, the Corporate Debtor was obligated to make quarterly payments towards the interest component of the loan and payments towards principal were to be made on a six-monthly basis.
+The Corporate Debtor had assured SCL that the payments towards the loans would be made on a timely basis and no defaults would be committed by them. - 8.
+In support of the Loan, the Corporate Debtor's sister concerns executed a Memorandum of Entry on 28.11.2020, creating a first-ranking mortgage in favour of SCL with respect to land admeasuring 66.1326 acres situated in Village Sohna and Mohammedpur Gujjar, Tehsil Sohna, District Gurgaon, Haryana ("Security Lands").
+A copy of the Memorandum of Entry dated 28.11.2020 is annexed herewith and marked as Annexure P-5.

-11.On 01.10.2024, SCL was pleased to

-execute Deed of Assignment in favour of

-the Financial Creditor herein, whereby

-SCL assigned the rights under the Loan

-Agreements mentioned above, along with

-the rights under the other Loan Documents

-executed in support of Loan Agreement.

-By way of the above assignment, the

-Financial Creditor has stepped into the

-shoes of SCL qua the Loan Agreement

-executed between them and Veer, and

-therefore, the Financial Creditor has the

-rights to enforce payments under the same.

-A copy of the Deed of Assignment dated

-01.10.2024 is annexed herewith and

-marked as Annexure P-8.

-12 On 01 10 2024 the Financial On discussion